Splittikin/FHS-News-Docs/docs/pages/act_load_clubs_feed.md

 ```
 The server may return any number of clubs in any order.
 The order of clubs will periodically be randomized, so that one club doesn't get prioritized over another.

 The two parameters at the end, `position`, and `quantity`, tell the server what place you want to load the clubs from and how many of them you want to load.

-{: .note}
 If you do not specify `position` and `quantity` in your request, they will default to 0 and 5 respectively.

+{. :note}
+This type of command should only return `Club` type items...
+But in case something goes wrong, your app should be prepared to handle `Error` items in this feed too!